 The flat parsley helps to round it all out with its mild flavor.
 The final product is a beautiful bright green sauce.

 The best part about pesto is that it’s such an incredibly versatile sauce.
-It makes a great pasta sauce, of course, going with long to short shapes, and it’s even great for stuffed pastas like ravioli.
+It makes a great pasta sauce, of course, going with long to short shapes, and it’s even great for stuffed pasta like ravioli.

-It’s also a great addition to meats and vegetables and you can even add it to butter or other sauces.
+It’s also a great addition to meats and vegetables, and you can even add it to butter or other sauces.

 I also love that it’s so easy to make.
-Just grab your ingredients, toss them in the food processor and — voilá — you have your sauce.
+Just grab your ingredients, toss them in the food processor, and — voilá — you have your sauce.
 It comes together in mere minutes.

 If this is your first time making your own pesto, you’re in for a treat.
 Next time you think about buying a jar, turn to this recipe instead.

-- Pine nuts– these add just the right amount of texture and flavor to pesto.
+- Pine nuts– These add just the right amount of texture and flavor to pesto.
 If you want even more nutty flavor, you can toast them before adding them to the recipe.

-- Parmesan Reggiano cheese– make sure to grate this cheese so that it’s fine enough to mix well and combine thoroughly with the rest of the ingredients.
+- Parmesan Reggiano cheese– Make sure to grate this cheese so that it’s fine enough to mix well and combine thoroughly with the rest of the ingredients.
 It’s best to grate it yourself for the freshest flavor.

 - Fresh garlic cloves– What Italian food is complete without the addition of garlic?
 You can add more or less to taste.